 In those moments when you find yourself standing face to face with an issue you battled before — one bearing a lesson you were sure you’d already learned — remember, repetition is not failure.
 Ask the waves, ask the leaves, ask the wind.
 Repetition is required to evolve and grow.
 And repetition allows you to fail forward.
 We learn the right way on the way.

 Truly, failures are opportunities to begin again smarter than before.
 If you’ve heard differently, forget what others have told you.
 Fail often, fail fast, clean it up, learn from it, move on, and then repeat.
 Just because things didn’t work out for you today, doesn’t mean there’s not something big in store for you tomorrow.
 Rest easy and get ready.
 Don’t waste your energy justifying your next step to the naysayers.

-11. Choosing to dress comfortably, and owning it.
+11. Choose to dress comfortably (and owning it).

-Angel and I have helped hundreds of coaching clients overcome self-esteem issues, and physical appearance almost always has something to do with it.
+Marc and I have helped hundreds of coaching clients overcome self-esteem issues, and physical appearance almost always has something to do with it.
 As a client we coached this morning put it, “Whenever I leave the house looking anything less than airbrushed and fashionable and then run into someone I know, I tend to feel the need to apologize for not looking a certain way.”
 That’s ludicrous!
-You don’t have to apologize to everyone for not looking a certain way.
-You could apologize to yourself though, for feeling like you had to in the first place.
+You don’t have to apologize to anyone for not looking a certain way.
+You might want to apologize to yourself though, if you felt like you had to in the first place.

-13. Choosing to work extra hard on your goals and dreams.
+13. Choose to work hard on your dreams.

 When people try to inspire you, they’ll often tell you all kinds of well-meaning and heartfelt things like: “Follow your dreams.
 Listen to your heart.
 Find your inner voice and let it sing.
 In fact, dream and don’t stop dreaming until all of your dreams come true.”
 And while all of this is fine and dandy, the big problem is a lot of people dream and dream… and that’s all they do.
 Don’t be one of them!